Yuss76A/the-discussion-blog/README.md

 However, I realized that this wasn’t a productive approach.
 I learned the importance of focusing and committing to finishing what I started.
 Overall, I am proud of what I accomplished, especially as someone who has never formally studied coding.
 Building projects like this one has been a rewarding experience, and I just wanted to share my thoughts on this fourth project.

+## Not About Readme File

+During the development of this project, I made a concerted effort to keep track of all the elements and features I added.
+However, as the project progressed and I approached completion, I encountered several bugs, which I have detailed in the Bugs section of this document.

+Throughout this process, the README file underwent multiple revisions to reflect the latest changes made to the project.
+While I strived to document everything thoroughly, it's important to acknowledge that in large projects like this, it's possible that some details may have been overlooked or omitted unintentionally.
+Please understand that any such omissions were not intentional, and I appreciate your consideration as you navigate the documentation.

+Thank you for your understanding!

 ## Image Used For Advertisment Window

 The image used for the advertisement window comes from the following page name: Fite Fuaite.